lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 Following the de facto convention, when I say ReactJS, I mean React Web too.

 # Conclusion
-Cool.
+Awesome!
 We've gone over quite a few things so far.
 We've learned a bit of history of React and how he put together his team, React Native.
 Being a complete platform, React Native includes everything that you need to build native apps in JavaScript and React paradigm.
 React Native now supports many platforms including iOS, Android, Windows, macOS, Sketch.app and even VR.
 "Learn once, write anywhere"!

 In the next post, we'll look at what a *native* app really is and why React Native is one of the best ways to build native apps.